tokenly/tokenpass-nodejs/README.md

 ## OAuth Application

-Create OAuth application for Facebook and Twitter.
-For Twitter set the callback url to be `http://localhost:3004/connect/tokenpass/callback`, for Facebook set the application domain to be `localhost`
+Create OAuth application for Tokenpass.
+For Tokenpass set the callback url to be `http://localhost:3004/connect/tokenpass/callback`, for Facebook set the application domain to be `localhost`

 ## Configure